pingcap/community/special-interest-groups/sig-exec/roles-and-organization-management.md

 Requirements:

-* Have at least 8 PRs merged in the expression package within one year.
+* Have at least 8 PRs merged in the expression package or 4 PRs merged in the executor package within one year.
-* Nominated by at least 2 Expr SIG Reviewers, Committer or Maintainer.
+* Nominated by at least 2 Exec SIG Reviewers, Committer or Maintainer.

 #### From `Active Contributor` to `Reviewer`

 Requirements:

-* Have at least 30 PRs merged in the expression package within one year.
+* Have at least 30 PRs merged in the expression package or 8 PRs merged in the executor package within one year.
 * Nominated by at least 2 Committers or 2 Maintainers.

 #### From `Reviewer` to `Committer`

 Requirements:

-* Have at least 60 PRs merged in the expression package within one year.
+* Have at least 60 PRs merged in the expression package or 15 PRs merged in the executor package within one year.
-* Have reviewed at least 20 PRs in the expression package within one year.
+* Have reviewed at least 20 PRs in the expression or executor package within one year.
 * Nominated by at least 2 Maintainers.

 ## Quit and Demotion